anaef/nginx-lws/doc/GettingStarted.md

 # Getting Started

-LWS comes with a website containing examples.
+LWS comes with a website with examples.
 You can find the site in the `/examples` folder of this repository.

 ## Examples Website Configuration